 How to reach:

-By Air, You can either land at Toranagallu about 65 km away, or Bellary about 74 km away
+Air, You can either land at Toranagallu about 65 km away, or Bellary about 74 km away

-By Bus: Private buses stop at Hospet or Hampi which is at about 43.2 Kms away.
+Bus: Private buses stop at Hospet or Hampi which is at about 43.2 Kms away.

 The natural lake has a stunning boulder hill all around.
 It is serene and despicable, yet not a famous tourist spot.
 The lake is known for its Coracle ride, which is a must here.
-The ride is offered by the locals who are humble and friendly.
-The travel to the lake is equally beautiful with wide roads filled with banana plantations.
+The locals offer this ride who is humble and friendly.
+The travel to the lake is equally beautiful with wide roads and banana plantations.

-Next is Anjanadri Hill Betta: This is supposed to be the birth place of Lord Hanuman.
-Anjanadra is named after the Anjana Devi, Mother of Hanuman.
-The temple is situated on the top of the hill, which are 575 steps high.
+This is supposedly the birthplace of Lord Hanuman.
+Therefore, Anjanadra is named after the Anjana Devi, Mother of Hanuman.
+So, The temple is on the top of the hill, which is 575 steps high.
 It would take about 2 hours to climb up and reach the temple.
 The view from the top is astounding, also known for the sunset.
 It’s advisable to visit there during the evening, so after you climb up the stairs, you can pause and enjoy the sunset.

-Keep travelling, keep exploring!
+Keep traveling, keep exploring!